Chapter 2 : Chapter 2

 Elena felt her mouth open in shock as she recognized his face.
 This was a face she’d recognize anywhere.
 The sharp jaw, the full cheeks, the oversized nose.
 It was the Minister for Magic, Marcus Gordon.
 Her patient was the Minister!

 Once she got over her shock, she rounded on the tall man.
 “What is this?” she asked, feeling her confusion and panic rise.
 “The Minister?
 Why was he concealed?
-What
+What happened to him?”

 The wizard held up his hands to stop her questions.
 “I can’t tell you any of that, Madam.
 I just need you to do your job and heal him.”